-Effective drug prevention in America could start by helping school districts adopt evidence-based programs that work.
-Unlike DARE, which failed, there are programs that teach children to make wise and responsible decisions about drugs, and won't break the bank.
+Effective drug prevention in America could start by helping school districts adopt programs that work.
+These evidence-based programs can teach children to make wise and responsible decisions about drugs, and they won't break the bank.

 Jul 20, 2017 Fortune